 - Particles of dirt and hair accumulate on the caster wheel axle and threaded axle of the caster fork over time.
 This makes the steering stiffer.
-Regularly remove dirt and oil the axles.
-See the section "Approach in case of stiffness". - The rear wheels are equipped with a quick-release axle system as standard equipment.
+Regularly remove dirt and oil the axles. - The rear wheels are equipped with a quick-release axle system as standard equipment.
 To keep this system operational, ensure that no dirt adheres to the quick-release axle or receiver bushing.
 Periodically lubricate the quick-release axle lightly with thin, resin-free oil (sewing machine oil). - The piston rods of the springs should be lightly oiled with a resin-free, thin oil on a regular basis (Kimba outdoor mobility base only). - If the rehab buggy gets wet, it should be rubbed dry again. - Screw connections must be periodically checked for tightness, especially during the initial period of use or after making adjustments to the rehab buggy.
 If a screw connection loosens repeatedly, contact the qualified personnel promptly.